kavishrathod/etl-telco-churn/README.md

 # 📦 ETL Data Pipeline — Telco Customer Churn

 An end-to-end **ETL (Extract, Transform, Load) pipeline** built in Python to process **7,043 telecom customer records** for churn analysis.
 The pipeline ingests raw CSV data, applies data cleaning and feature engineering, and loads structured output into a **MySQL database** (with CSV fallback).
+I built this project to get hands-on with ETL pipelines after studying data engineering concepts.
+The Telco Churn dataset from Kaggle was a good choice because it had real dirty data issues — the TotalCharges column had blank strings that needed to be handled before loading.

 ---